Abi is a 51-year-old silver sister. She lives in the UK and is married.

 I have a few of my family members stop dyeing their hair after seeing mine, and some say, “I would love to do it, but I don’t think I can.”

-And my advice is you will know when the time is right for you.
+My advice is that you will know when the time is right for you.
 I can’t see myself ever going back to dyeing my hair.
 I love my silver hair.